chiaolun/science_notes/logseq/version-files/base/pages/2025 spring physics lectures.md

 	- What happens during a collision between two objects?
 		- ((67734f35-aa88-42fb-96ea-69aeb737b833))
 		- Stages of a Collision
-			- Objects approach each other with some relative velocity v, each experiencing no net force. logseq.order-list-type:: number
+			- Objects approach each other with some relative velocity v, each initially experiencing no net force. logseq.order-list-type:: number
 			- At some distance $R$, they begin to repel each other with a force that strictly increases as they get closer.
 The force is purely a function of the distance between the two objects. logseq.order-list-type:: number